 Recently, we had made a post about how to disable HomePod listening history so that Apple Music won’t play songs from the personal recommendations.
 Should you think of offering a shield to your recommended songs, give this hack a try as well:

-- How to Cancel Apple Music Subscription from iPhone, Android, Mac, Windows PC, and Apple TV
+- How to Cancel Apple Music Subscription from iPhone

 - How to Add Songs to a Playlist in Apple Music Without Adding It to Library